pelmered/post-types-creator/README.md

 ##Planned features
 - More unit tests
 - Scaffolding command for WP-CLI to genereate plugin
-- Use new merm meta functionality for sorting for WordPress 4.4+
+- Use new term meta functionality for sorting for WordPress 4.4+

 ##Common problems & troubleshooting